+Niagara Catholic District School Board Minutes of the Committee of the Whole Meeting October 13, 2015 Page 6 of 6
-Minutes of the Committee of the Whole Meeting of the Niagara Catholic District School Board held on October 13, 2015.

-Approved on November 10, 2015.
+Minutes of the Committee of the Whole Meeting October 13, 2015. g of the Niagara Catholic District School Board held on Approved on November 10, 2015.
 Dino Sicoli Vice-Chairperson of the Board John Crocco Director of Education/Secretary -Treasurer